are fish vertebrate or invertebrate?

-Fish are vertebrates, which means they have backbones.
-While most fish have a backbone, some don’t.
-The spine is one of the most vital structural components fish have.
-It protects their soft organs and spinal cord, helps them swim, and attaches to their muscles.
-The backbone also supports the production of blood cells and platelets.
-There are two types of backbone structures: the trunk vertebrae and the caudal spine.
+The backbone protects their soft organs and spinal cord, helps them swim, and attaches to their muscles.
+It also supports the production of blood cells and platelets.

 Do Fish Have Spines?